couchbase/couchnode/deps/lcb/doc/cbc.markdown

   to query a view.
 To delete an existing design document, specify `DELETE`, and to create a new design document, specify `PUT`.

+### n1ql

+Execute a N1QL Query.
+The cluster must have at least one query node enabled.

+The query itself is passed as a positional argument on the commandline.
+The query may contain named placeholders (in the format of `$param`), whose values may be supplied later on using the `--qarg='$param=value'` syntax.

+It is recommended to place the statement in single quotes to avoid shell expansion.

+In addition to the [OPTIONS](#OPTIONS) specified above, the following options are recognized:

+* `-Q`, `--qopt`=_SETTING=VALUE_:
+  Specify additional options controlling the execution of the query.
+This can be used for example, to set the `scan_consistency` of the query.

+* `-A`, `--qarg`=_PLACEHOLDER=VALUE_:
+  Supply values for placeholders found in the query string.
+The placeholders must evaluate to valid JSON values.

 ### admin